Email FacebookTwitterMenu burgerClose thin

 Bottom Line

-In kind transfers can be a simple way to switch things up where your investments are concerned.
-Many brokerages allow you to transfer assets in kind online so it’s relatively painless.
+In-kind transfers can be a simple way to switch things up where your investments are concerned.
+Many brokerages allow you to transfer assets in kind online, so it’s relatively painless.
 If you’re not sure whether it makes sense to transfer investments, consider the fees you’re paying and how happy you are in general with your current brokerage.
-Then take time to compare other brokerage options to see what other choices you have.
+Then it’s important to take time to compare other brokerage options to see what other choices you have.

 Tips for Investing

-• A financial advisor can help you decide when to move brokerages.
-If you don’t have an advisor yet, finding one doesn’t have to be complicated.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+• A financial advisor can help you decide when to move brokerages and how to manage your investments.
+If you don’t have a financial advisor then finding one doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • IRA assets can also be moved from one brokerage to another using direct rollovers.
-This process can be more favorable than receiving the money and reinvesting it, since failing to do so in a timely manner could trigger a tax penalty.
-If you have IRA assets to roll over, consider going the direct route so you don’t risk having those funds treated as a taxable distribution.
+This process can be more favorable than receiving the money and reinvesting it.
+(Failing to do so promptly could trigger a tax penalty.)
+If you have IRA assets to roll over, consider going the direct route.
+This way you don’t risk having those funds treated as a taxable distribution.

 Photo credit: ©iStock.com/uschools, ©iStock.com/damircudic, ©iStock.com/iQoncept